thechelsuk/uk.thechels/_posts/2020-09-05-classes-in-python.md

 class Polygon:
 ```

-to instantiate the class we need to user a double under notation (known as dunder).
+to instantiate the class we need to use a double under notation (known as dunder).

 ``` Python
 class Polygon: